-Sam Petsonk, Miner Safety and Health Project Coordinator
+Sam Petsonk, Miner Safety and Health Project Attorney

 Sam joined Mountain State Justice in 2013 to launch the Miner Safety and Health Project.
 He spent several years working as a legislative staffer on energy policy and coal miners’ health and safety for U.S. Senator Robert C. Byrd in Washington, DC.
 After leaving Senator Byrd’s office, he worked for U.S. Senator Carte Goodwin and then returned to school, earning a law degree at Washington & Lee University where he served as Editor-in-Chief of the Journal of Energy, Climate, and the Environment.
 During and after law school, Sam held numerous internships and fellowships relating to mine safety and consumer protection.
 He received an undergraduate degree in geography from Brandeis University, and he has worked on various community economic development projects in southern West Virginia.

 Bren J. Pomponio, Litigation Director